Skip to main content

 Using Mental Filters

-Another helpful strategy is to create mental filters before talking or posting online.
-Ask yourself: Is this information relevant?
-Will sharing it help anyone?
+Another good way to help yourself is to make mental filters before you talk or post online.
+Ask yourself: Is this information important?
+Will sharing it help people?
 Am I okay with everyone who might see this post?
-These questions encourage you to pause and reflect before potentially oversharing in person or online.
+These questions help you pause and think before you share too much in person or on the internet.

 Managing Social Media Stress